Explore Dartmoor National Park

 The award winning Peter Tavy Inn which offers good food and and a collection of local ales is about a mile away (20 minutes walk back down the lane).

-Other local pubs include The Mary Tavy Inn, The Trout and Tipple, The Castle Inn (Lydford), The Who'd Have Thought It Inn (Milton Combe), Royal Oak (Meavy), The Royal Inn (Horsebridge), The Fox and Hounds (Bridestowe).
+Other local pubs include The Mary Tavy Inn, The Castle Inn (Lydford), The Who'd Have Thought It Inn (Milton Combe), Royal Oak (Meavy), The Royal Inn (Horsebridge), The Fox and Hounds (Lydford), The White Hart (Bridestowe), The Cornish Arms (Tavistock).